Class 2: Culinary Arts

 2. Lloyd and Dorothy Reid Memorial Special: Queen Elizabeth Cake baked in an 8" or 9" square pan.
 First prize-winning entry will become property of the Sponsor.
 Sponsored by The Reid Family, Almonte

 3. Cecil & Shirley Brydges Memorial Special: Apple Pie.
 No bought filling or bought crust.
 First prize winning entry to become property of the sponsor.
-Sponsored by Dianna Lachapelle
+Sponsored by The Brydges Family

 4. Betty Renaud Memorial Special: Sample of 3 different squares.
 3 pieces of each, displayed in a pretty way.

 5. Donna Carpenter Memorial Special: 3 different baked cookies, 3 each, displayed in a hand decorated box.
-Sponsored by her twin sister Dianna Lachapelle
+Sponsored by Dianna Lachapelle, Donna's twin sister

 PRIZE MONEY FOR SECTIONS 6 to 36